wordwizai/word-wiz-ai/implementation_guides/CLASSES_PAGE_IMPROVEMENT_GUIDE.md

 ### Core Principles

+- **Student-First**: Design primarily for students, with teacher features as an enhancement
 - **80/20 Rule**: Focus on features that provide 80% of value with 20% of effort
 - **No Overengineering**: Keep solutions simple and maintainable
 - **Consistent Design**: Follow existing UI patterns and component library (shadcn/ui)